+Hex is actually a numbering system that computers know nothing about.
+Hex was created and used as an easier representation for programmers.
+You may think there's nothing easy about a number such as F8A2 but it is a little easier to work with than all the 1's and zero's it represents.
 Hex is also convenient because one hex digit represents 4 binary digits (bits).
-In the computers where we talk in bytes (which commonly refers to a group of 8 bits) at a characters can easily represent one byte.
-In the next section on code sets this hopefully make more sense in case you're a little confused.
+In the world of computers where we talk in bytes (which commonly refers to a group of 8 bits) at a time, 2 hex characters can easily represent one byte.
+In the next section on code sets this concept will hopefully make more sense in case you're a little confused.